 In between fine-tuning their résumés and exploring opportunities online, job seekers should also take their search offline.

 “The holiday season was made for networking.
-Take advantage of this time to make connections and build out your network — you never know who you may meet or what opportunity might come your way,” ForceBrands’ Executive Recruiter Lisa Lanza said.
+Take advantage of this time to make connections and build out your network — you never know who you may meet or what opportunity might come your way,” ForceBrands’ Senior Executive Recruiter Lisa Lanza said.

 Job seekers shouldn’t lose momentum in December, either.
 Those who are proactive during the holidays will gain an edge on the competition in the new year.

-Vella also cites that looking for a job is comparable to working in Sales: it’s about reaping the benefits of your outreach.
+Looking for a job is comparable to working in Sales: it’s about reaping the benefits of your outreach.
 “Use December and the holiday lull to get ahead on your research and outreach — it will pay off in January when a hiring manager needs résumés and candidates to jumpstart a search.”